eswann/cars/README.md

 Cars is forked from [EnjoyCQRS](https://github.com/ircnelson/enjoy.cqrs).

 The project has been updated to VS 2017, and setup has been simplified a bit.
+It opts to use default DotNet functionality whenever possible to reduce external dependencies or custom implementations.
+Think Logging/DI etc...

 ## What's with the name?
 Google: "Did you mean Cars?"